rclone/rclone/docs/content/local.md

         6 b/one
 ```

+#### --no-local-unicode-normalization ####

+By default rclone normalizes (NFC) the unicode representation of filenames and
+directories.
+This flag disables that normalization and uses the same
+representation as the local filesystem.

+This can be useful if you need to retain the local unicode representation and
+you are using a cloud provider which supports unnormalized names (e.g. S3 or ACD).

+This should also work with any provider if you are using crypt and have file
+name encryption (the default) or obfuscation turned on.

 #### --one-file-system, -x ####

 This tells rclone to stay in the filesystem specified by the root and